¨You and I travel by road and rail. Economists travel by infrastructure¨.

 Though the prices seem random to consumers, travel providers put a lot of effort into determining their pricing.

 The travel industry functions as a computerized version of an old fashion bazaar.
 The vendor determines the price based on what they believe the customer is willing to pay.

-The travel industry wants those customers who can afford to pay high fares or who are desperate for their services to pay through the nose.
-At the same time, they need to charge less money to attract customers for their highly perishable product.
+The travel industry wants those customers who can afford to pay high fares or are desperate for their services to pay through the nose.
+At the same time, they need to charge less money to attract customers for their highly perishable products.

 As a result, unlike most purchases, the same hotel room, car rental, or airfare will be sold for several different prices.
 The price depends on many factors, including: